Convex Integration and Nonlinear Partial Differential Equations

 This workshop is organised in partnership with the Clay Mathematics Institute.

-Information regarding participation will be posted here in early 2021.
+Information regarding participation will be posted here shortly.
 This workshop has been rescheduled from July 2020.